 - BTEC - MPP

-- Pass Access to HE Diploma 60 credits: 45 at Level 3 and 15 at Level 2
+- Pass Access to HE Diploma with 60 credits, with 45 at Level 3 and 15 at Level 2

 We usually consider an A-level in General Studies as a supplementary qualification.
 A good application/performance will be taken into account if you do not meet the criteria/offer conditions.